iayy5fhnoii/.github/profile/README.md

 ## Who am I?

 I am a crypto validator with a lot of experience!
-You can be sure in me). 🙋‍♀️
+You can be sure in me). 🙋‍♀️ I'm a blockchain expert with a passion for ensuring the integrity, security, and reliability of blockchain networks.
+I bring a strong commitment to innovation and a deep understanding of validation, making me a leader in this field.

 ## My Expirience